magnus1984/uphone-deployment/README.md

 ## Deployment
 This sections details the step required to deploy the solution on your on AWS account.

-### Important note on time to deploy
+### Important note on https
-In order to respect one of the requirements of the assignment (https support), a single page application served from S3 will require the use of AWS CloudFront.
-CloudFront distribution can take anywhere from a few minutes to a few hours to deploy.
+In order to support https, we need to have a CloudFront distribution in front of our S3 bucket.
+In the interest of saving time, I have not included this as part of my solution.
+I have blogged about using AWS Certificate Manager with S3 and CloudFront to support SSL and you can read the details [here](https://hedgenet.info/posts/static-s3-cloudformation.html) if you are interested.

 ### Requirements